EN

 They co-employ your employees

 When you join a PEO, it will co-employ your workforce for administrative services, like paying employees and filing payroll taxes.
-Importantly, you will still retain full control over who you hire, which benefit plans and designs are offered to employees, and other important human resources decisions.
+Importantly, you will still retain full control over who you hire, which benefit plan designs are offered to employees, and other important human resources decisions.

 NAPEO defines the co-employment relationship as “a contractual allocation and sharing of certain employer responsibilities between the PEO and the client.”
-In other words, co-employment means that both you and the PEO employ your workers.
-Essentially, you divide up employer responsibilities:
+In other words, co-employment means that you and the PEO divide up employer responsibilities:

-• The PEO acts as an administrative employer (or statutory employer, as defined by the IRS).
+• The PEO acts as an administrative employer (or statutory employer, as defined by the IRS) for purposes of managing a variety of administrative processes.
 They employ your workers on record for tax purposes and usually process wages, benefits, withholdings, and taxes under their federal employer identification number (EIN).

 • You act as the worksite employer, maintaining full authority over your employees, including who to hire (and let go) and how much to pay them.
 You also continue to handle your company’s overall strategy and business operations, including product research and development, marketing, sales, and customer support.